This Just in! These Are the 10 Nicest Places in America of 2018

 Baltimore residents who need legal advice, job leads, or a good book to read can pop into the Enoch Pratt Free Library—or just keep an eye out for the big bus marked “Mobile Job Center,” a modern twist on the old book mobile and a model for libraries across the country.

 The city of Kalamazoo has made a vow to all of its public high school students: If you get into college, it’s paid for—as long as you keep your grades up.
 The “Kalamazoo Promise” is funded by anonymous donors who will shell out $15 million in scholarships this year, the program’s 12th year.
 After gun violence marred the city a few years back, the city gave itself a new motto as it supported survivors: “Kalamazoo Strong.”
-Check out these other 10 lives changed by the power of generosity.

 The Houston area had no shortage of heroes in the aftermath of Hurricane Harvey.
 Katy stands as an example of hanging tough, neighbor helping neighbor.
 The owner of the local Buc-ee’s convenience store told first responders to come and take what they needed.
 Bass Pro Shops donated boats for search and rescue.
 People left their own flooded homes to help evacuate others.
 Of their efforts, Mayor Chuck Brawner said simply, “We just did what Katy has always done: We all just got together and helped each other out.”